juho05/crossonic/README.md

 - Download and execute `Crossonic-x.x.x-macOS-universal.dmg`
 - Drag `Crossonic.app` to the `Applications` directory

 **NOTE:** Currently macOS binaries are not signed.
-If macOS prevents you from opening the `.dmg` file or starting the app, you will need to open *System Settings*, click on *Privacy & Security*, scroll down to *Security* where it says that Crossonic was blocked and hit *Open Anyway*.
+If macOS prevents you from starting the app, you will need to open *System Settings*, click on *Privacy & Security*, scroll down to *Security* where it says that Crossonic was blocked and hit *Open Anyway*.
-This should only be necessary once after a new version was installed.
+This should only be necessary once.

 ### Web